CS340-21/oss/psherri1.md

 - Project milestones and issues
 - Activity from the community, including project releases

+This criteria was primarily used for sprint 1 and 2

-## Cros-platform calculator (Instance #580)
+# Cros-platform calculator (Instance #580)

+## Sprint 1
 This project is a calculator made using the kivy framework in python.
 It can be installed on mac, windows, android and ios.
 This project does not appear to be active.
 This last commit was from over 14 months ago and the last issue was assigned over a year ago.

+## Sprint 2
+As far as accepting contributions, this project does not appear to be doing so.
+There are no open discussions, pull requests, or issues fo has not had any updates for over half a year

+## Sprint 3

-## LZwolf (Instance #282)
+# LZwolf (Instance #282)

+## Sprint 1
 This project is a modified game engine from the original Wolfenstein 3D engine, It combines the previous with ZDoom to create the most user and mod author friendly Wolf3D source port.
 This project also does not appear to be active.
 The last commit was over 7 months ago and has no issues or milestones.

-# Sprint 2
+## Sprint 2

-As far as accepting contributions, neither of my two assigned projects appear to be doing so.
-There are no open discussions, pull requests, or issues for each project and both have not had an update in over half a year.
+Just like the aforementioned project, this project is not accepting any contribution through using the same criteria.

-# Sprint 3
+## Sprint 3